Education for Character since 1866

 Who Are We?

-We're a group of scholars, dedicated to service and spiritual formation at a Christ-centered College anchored in liberal arts.
+We're a group of scholars dedicated to service and spiritual formation at a Christ-centered University anchored in liberal arts.
 We're a place students can wrestle with hard questions and still feel safe.
 We're a foundation for your career.
-We're the catalyst to your next job.
-We're starting off the 2020 academic year with the largest (and most diverse) freshman class since 2015.
+We're the catalyst for your next job.
 Even more than all of that, we're your next home.
-Whether it be for 4 years, 2 years, or 16 months, we'll be your family.
-Welcome to Roberts!
+Whether for 4 years, 2 years, or 16 months, we'll be your family.
+Welcome to Roberts Wesleyan University!

 Meet Our Students